Custom models

 >>> 'succeeded'

-Running a Custom Model Test uses the Custom Model Version’s base image with its dependencies installed as an execution environment.
-To start Custom Model Test using an execution environment “as-is”, without the model’s dependencies installed, supply an environment ID and (optionally) and environment version ID:
+Running a custom model test uses the custom model version’s base image with its dependencies installed as an execution environment.
+To start a custom model test using an execution environment as-is, without the model’s dependencies installed, supply an environment ID and (optionally) an environment version ID:

 import datarobot as dr